xuchen66/sphinx-emdocs/source/serialEM-note-setup-email.rst

       attention to it.
 Now, we run scope 24/7 and like to get notification when something is wrong so we won't lose too much time.

       Although setting up a standalone email server might not be the easist thing, setting up a SMTP server and relay service on
       K2 computer is not that hard.
-This is partially because K2 computer is running a server operating system, it is Windows 2008
+This is partially because K2 computer is running a server operating system - Windows 2008 R2.
-      R2 server.

       In this doc, I list what I have done to setup email notification on our SerialEM system.